mashido123/example/README.md

 # example

-This is a private project of ARDY BOY BELOY, with the help of myself.
+This is a private project of ARDY BOY BELOY, copy and paste all files on htdocs.